seanmtech/accessible-hiking-trails-project/documentation/v2/ui_cpm_overhaul.md

 ---

 ## 1. Global Architectural Changes (Astro Layouts)
-- [ ] **Sticky Sidebar Layout:** Implement a `2-column` grid for desktop (`main` content 65%, `aside` 35%).
+- [x] **Sticky Sidebar Layout:** Implement a `2-column` grid for desktop (`main` content 65%, `aside` 35%).
 The sidebar should contain a "Sticky" ad unit that remains in view as the user reads long accessibility reports.
-- [ ] **Content Skeleton Loaders:** Create Astro components for ad placeholders.
+- [x] **Content Skeleton Loaders:** Create Astro components for ad placeholders.
 This prevents Layout Shift (CLS), which is vital for both SEO and user frustration.
-- [ ] **Accessible Typography System:** Set base font size to `18px` for readability.
+- [x] **Accessible Typography System:** Set base font size to `18px` for readability.
 Use Tailwind `prose` classes with high-contrast ratios (WCAG AAA).
-- [ ] **Breadcrumb Navigation:** Add a schema-rich breadcrumb (Home > State > Park > Trail) to increase internal link depth and time-on-site.
+- [x] **Breadcrumb Navigation:** Add a schema-rich breadcrumb (Home > State > Park > Trail) to increase internal link depth and time-on-site.

 ---

 ## 2. Homepage: The "Discovery Hub"
-- [ ] **Hero Search Refinement:** Center a high-intent search bar (e.g., "Find a wheelchair-accessible trail in [State]").
+- [x] **Hero Search Refinement:** Center a high-intent search bar (e.g., "Find a wheelchair-accessible trail in [State]").
-- [ ] **High-Visibility "Featured" Slot:** Create a "Featured Accessible Destination" card that mimics an ad placement but provides high-value content.
+- [x] **High-Visibility "Featured" Slot:** Create a "Featured Accessible Destination" card that mimics an ad placement but provides high-value content.
 Place a display ad immediately below this.
-- [ ] **Trust Signals Section:** Add a "Why Trust Us" section highlighting the Python enrichment pipeline and verified data points.
+- [x] **Trust Signals Section:** Add a "Why Trust Us" section highlighting the Python enrichment pipeline and verified data points.
 This builds the authority needed for affiliate clicks later.
-- [ ] **Category Grid:** Create icons for "National Parks," "Campgrounds," and "Trails."
+- [x] **Category Grid:** Create icons for "National Parks," "Campgrounds," and "Trails."
 Use Tailwind's `hover:bg-slate-50` for clear interaction states.

 ---

 ## 3. State List Page: The "Comparison View"
-- [ ] **In-Feed Ad Integration:** Modify the `map()` function in the Astro component to insert a "Native Style" display ad or an Affiliate "Gear Tip" every 5th list item.
+- [x] **In-Feed Ad Integration:** Modify the `map()` function in the Astro component to insert a "Native Style" display ad or an Affiliate "Gear Tip" every 5th list item.
-- [ ] **Filter Sidebar:** Add "Sticky" filtering options (e.g., "Paved Surface Only") to keep users on the page longer, increasing ad impression duration.
+- [x] **Filter Sidebar:** Add "Sticky" filtering options (e.g., "Paved Surface Only") to keep users on the page longer, increasing ad impression duration.
-- [ ] **Quick-View Details:** Include "Top Accessibility Feature" snippets in the list view so users don't have to click away immediately, increasing total page viewability.
+- [x] **Quick-View Details:** Include "Top Accessibility Feature" snippets in the list view so users don't have to click away immediately, increasing total page viewability.

----

 ## 4. Location Detail Page: The "Conversion Engine"
-- [ ] **"The Accessibility Quick-Box":** At the top of the page, create a high-contrast box with the "Verified" status.
+- [x] **"The Accessibility Quick-Box":** At the top of the page, create a high-contrast box with the "Verified" status.
 Place a 300x250 display ad immediately to the right (Desktop) or below (Mobile).
-- [ ] **Contextual Affiliate Modules:**
+- [x] **Contextual Affiliate Modules:**
-    - [ ] **Gear Module:** "Recommended for this trail" (e.g., All-terrain wheelchair accessories or specific hiking poles) using REI affiliate links.
+    - [x] **Gear Module:** "Recommended for this trail" (e.g., All-terrain wheelchair accessories or specific hiking poles) using REI affiliate links.
-    - [ ] **Lodging Module:** "Accessible Stays Near [Park Name]" using a Booking.com or VRBO widget.
+    - [x] **Lodging Module:** "Accessible Stays Near [Park Name]" using a Booking.com or VRBO widget.
-- [ ] **The "Sticky" Mobile Footer:** Implement a bottom-docked CTA for mobile that says "View Map" or "Check Gear List," keeping a small affiliate anchor or ad unit visible at all times.
+- [x] **The "Sticky" Mobile Footer:** Implement a bottom-docked CTA for mobile that says "View Map" or "Check Gear List," keeping a small affiliate anchor or ad unit visible at all times.
-- [ ] **Long-Form Content Layout:** Ensure the Python-enriched data (detailed descriptions) is broken up by "Utility" subheadings.
+- [x] **Long-Form Content Layout:** Ensure the Python-enriched data (detailed descriptions) is broken up by "Utility" subheadings.
 Insert a mid-article display ad after the "Trail Conditions" section.

 ---